jsgosnell/data_science_intro/Training/2_Intro_to_Rmd.md

 ### R subtleties and functions

 1. Let x be defined by

+[comment]:(This is an comment in Rmarkdown.
+It won't be seen the processed file.
+Remember you can press the green button to see the output in the console without knitting!)

 ```r